Ryuker/GraphQL-MERN-App/_notes/01_GraphQL-Crash-Course.md

 - Added `ProjectInfo` component and rendered on Task page
 - Updated `GET_TASK` query to return project name as well

+## Display Tasks on Project Page
+- Added `ProjectsTasks` component
+  - this queries and displays the tasks using the TaskCard component.
+- Rendered `ProjectTasks`component on Project page

 ## Bonus features to add: